The IKI ranking system is divided into two categories; Belts and Instructor Ranks.

 I, who had worked so hard, received no special recognition, no special rank.
 Nothing.

-Fifteen years pass.
-I am at Schipol airport in the Netherlands, on my way home after a 5 day seminar.
+Fast forward fifteen years.
+I am at Schiphol airport in the Netherlands, on my home after a successful Five-Day Krav Maga seminar.
 Waiting for the El Al Israel Airlines check in, I see him.
-Wow, what a surprise.
+Wow, that a surprise.
 And he is so friendly.

-He is here with a group of Israelis, they have just run the marathon.
-I ask him in Dutch if he has picked up any of the language, nope, not a word.
+He is here in Holland with a group of Israelis, they have just run the marathon.
+I ask him in Dutch if he has picked up any of the language, Nope, not a word.
 Hmm...

-And what about him? is he still training? did he move up the ranks, or still first dan?
+And what about him?
+Is he still training?
+Did he move up the ranks, or still first dan black belt?

 He could not even remember where his black belt diploma was.
 For him it is just something from the past.

 I felt ashamed.
 For years I was upset that we had received the same rank.
-I worked so hard I felt I deserved a higher rank.
-My teacher in his wisdom always told me, "Moshe, your day of glory will come".
+I worked so hard I felt deserved a higher rank than him.
+My teacher in his wisdom always told me, "Moshe, your day of glory will come."

 And it has.
-I just needed to be patient, and continue to work hard.
+I just need to be patient, and continue to work hard.

 ALL our instructor ranks give you full authority to teach IKI Krav Maga.
 All instructor ranks are an indication that I personally trust you to teach our system and I stand behind you with full support.